 The Group of Twenty (G20) is the premier international forum for cooperation on global economic governance.
 The members of the G20 are: Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, United Kingdom, United States, and the European Union.
 G20 members account for 86 per cent of the world economy, 78 per cent of global trade, and two-thirds of the world's population, including more than half of the world's poor.
 G20 leaders meet annually at the G20 Summit.
 Finance Ministers and Central Bank Governors meet regularly.
 G20 ministerial meetings (e.g. trade, energy, employment, agriculture) also occur at leaders’ request.
 G20 Engagement groups, civil society, business and labor leaders, think-tanks, women and youth regularly meet in parallel with the G20 and provide recommendations to the leaders’ Summit.

 2016 Summit, Hangzhou, China

-Australian Treasurer media release G20 Finance Ministers and Central Bank Governors Meeting (February 2016)
+Australian Minister for Small Business and Assistant Treasurer media release G20 Finance Ministers and Central Bank Governors Meeting (April 2016)

 2015 Summit, Antalya, Turkey